 '''

-DAVIDSON &
+DAVIDSON & E'' 5 T1.u 2 SUBEND

-E''5

-T1.u2

-SUBEND

 '''

 The DAVIDSON sub key is a general (simple or block type) subkey.
 For usage as block type it must, be followed by the continuation code (&).
 Its data block may contain any number of records and must end with a record SUBEND.
 In the subkey data block a list of irreps, followed by the number of requested excitation energies is specified.
 Note that the irrep name may not be identical to the usual ADF name.
 For example E" is called EEE in ADF.
 The Excitation code will skip an irrep if the label is not recognized.
 For multidimensional irreps, only the first column is treated, because the other would produce identical output.
 This implies that the oscillator strengths for E-irreps have to be multiplied by 2 and the oscillator strengths for T-irreps by 3.
+The ALLOWED subkey should not be used if irreps are specified with the Davidson block subkey, however, the subkey ONLYSING (or ONLYTRIP) can be used in this case.